opencor/opencor-developer-documentation/src/develop/plugins/index.rst

    class __declspec(dllimport) myClass;

 Each plugin that exports functions and/or classes must therefore define a macro that refers either to ``__declspec(dllexport)`` or to ``__declspec(dllimport)``, depending on how the plugin's code is to be compiled.
-Thus, in the case of the `Compiler <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Compiler/>`__ plugin, we have:
+In the case of the `Compiler <https://github.com/opencor/opencor/tree/master/src/plugins/miscellaneous/Compiler/>`__ plugin, we have:

 .. code-block:: c++